1. Stress hormones in ADHD¶

 -

-This is equally true for higher risk aversion (which also correlates with ADHD-I subtype).
+This also applies to a higher risk aversion (which also correlates with the ADHD-I subtype).

 -

-In one study, sexually abused girls were found to have decreased basal ACTH levels and decreased ACTH responses to CRH stimulation, whereas the cortisol response was unremarkable.
+In one study, sexually abused girls were found to have reduced basal ACTH levels and reduced ACTH responses to CRH stimulation, while the cortisol response was unremarkable.

 -

-Early childhood stress causes permanent changes in the HPA axis, as evidenced by altered basal and stress-induced cortisol levels.
-Children with internalizing problems often showed elevated cortisol stress responses, whereas adults who suffered early childhood psychological stress often showed decreased basal cortisol levels and increased ACTH responses to acute stress.
+Early childhood stress causes permanent changes in the HPA axis, which are reflected in altered basal and stress-induced cortisol levels.
+Children with internalizing problems often showed increased cortisol stress responses, while adults who had experienced early childhood psychological stress often showed decreased basal cortisol levels and increased ACTH responses to acute stress.

 -

-Early experiences of stress can result in disruptions of the ACTH receptor systems that prevent extinction of the fear experience, causing long-term stress.
-This could be ameliorated by ACTH administration.
-In our opinion, the alteration of ACTH receptor systems could possibly be a consequence of a downregulation/upregulation response. ⇒ Downregulation/upregulation
+Disorders of the ACTH receptor systems can occur during early stress experiences, preventing the anxiety experience from being extinguished and thus causing long-term stress.
+This could be improved by administering ACTH.
+In our opinion, the change in ACTH receptor systems could possibly be a consequence of a down/upregulation response. ⇒ Downregulation / upregulation

 -

-Rats separated from their mothers early or poorly cared for showed
+Rats that were separated from their mother at an early age or received little care showed

 - More than doubled CRH levels on inflammation

-- Reduced density of CRH receptors in the anterior pituitary lobe
+- Reduced density of CRH receptors in the anterior pituitary gland

-- Increase of 59% in the number of CRH receptor binding sites in raphe nuclei
+- 59% increase in the number of CRH receptor binding sites in the raphe nuclei

 - Increased anxiety